 Downtown Honolulu | EOS SL1 & EF 40 2.8 STM

 EF 40 2.8 STM | Sharp and tiny (image courtesy Canon)

 Although a small lens, it feels solid in hand, boasting excellent build: metal mount, beefy plastic barrel and comely industrial satin finish.

-I had heard STM AF was silent and silky smooth during movie servo and pulls.
-However, the EF 40 2.8 STM AF isn't silent but makes a soft electronic intonated "sheeeeet," resembling a sound effect from Tron.
+I heard STM AF was silent and silky smooth during movie servo and pulls.
+However, the EF 40 2.8 STM AF isn't silent, making a soft electronic intonated "sheeeeet," resembling a sound effect from Tron.
 I suspect this sound is the mechanical linkage, not the motor, but built-in camera mics pick it up during video recording.
 The work around is to use an external mic, outboard audio or prefocus before the clip.
 Focus is slower than ring-USM but silky smooth.

 The motor uses "focus-by-wire" manual focus.
 This means the focus ring isn't mechanically coupled to the lens, but is simply a switch for activating the focus motor.
 MF is smooth and accurate, albeit slow.
 The gotcha it's only active when the shutter button is half depressed.
 The nested barrel extends during focus operation.

 Black Cat Tattoo | EOS SL1 & EF 40 2.8 STM